 The room to the right is thought to be the pantry with dug-down containers for dairy products (soured meat).

 I took the photo above from the window outside.
 It shows the archaeological ruins of Stöng from the opposite side, looking into the living room, where the loom was, but approximately 20 loom weights were discovered here.

 The turf is not original.
 I have seen people running and stamping on the turf, but let's show utter respect here inside this old Viking longhouse.
 Stöng is amongst Iceland's best-known archaeological sites.
-And here the second generation of Vikings lived.

 The ruins of a smithy at Stöng - here bog-iron production most likely took place